ShowmickKar/Chess-Game/README.md

 The game is fully functioning with a few exceptions.

 I haven't gotten around to implementing the "Pawn Enpassant" movement yet.
 I Will do that once I get some free time.
 Other than that Castling, Checkmate, Stalemate, Pawn Promotion all works just fine.
 I sort of rushed during the last part where I implemented pawn promotion and casting.
 That's where the code got quite messy.
-Besides, I tried to code everything in an extensible, maintainable, and easily debuggable way.
+Besides that, I tried to code everything in an extensible, maintainable, and easily debuggable way.

 My original plan was to make the game online multiplayer.
 But since I have little to no experience with sockets and networking I have decided to push back the networking part for a while until I get some free time.

-To run the code on your computer, clone the repository using the terminal command:
+## To run the code on your computer

+Clone the repository using the terminal command:
 <br>
 ``
 git clone https://github.com/ShowmickKar/Chess-Game.git